projectsveltos/sveltos/docs/addons/clusterprofile.md

 *policyRefs* field references a list of ConfigMaps/Secrets, each containing Kubernetes resources to be deployed in the clusters matching clusterSelector.

 This field is a slice of *PolicyRef* structs.
-Each PolictRef has following fields:
+Each PolictRef has the following fields:

 - *Kind*: The kind of the referenced resource.
 The supported kinds are Secret and ConfigMap.
 - *Namespace*: The namespace of the referenced resource.
-This field is optional, and if it is empty, the namespace will be set to the matching cluster's namespace.
+This field is optional, and if empty, the namespace will be set to the matching cluster's namespace.
 - *Name*: The name of the referenced resource.
 This field must be at least one character long.
 - *DeploymentType*: The deployment type of the referenced resource.
 This field indicates whether the resource should be deployed to the management cluster (local) or the managed cluster (remote).
 The default value is Remote.